-Weighted least squares estimates the relationship between 2012 precinct closing delay and future turnout at the precinct level.
-Using variables available in the voter files, I control for the gender balance, racial composition, average age, party registration, and 2010 turnout rate of each precinct.
-Table 5 presents the results for three regressions.
-The first two columns test whether the end-of-day lines in 2012 were predictive of turnout rates in the November 2014 general election and mary or general election in the state since at least 1954.
-This makes this election a particularly difficult test of the hypothesis, given those who did participate were very likely to have consistent turnout records and would the least unlikely to change behavior in response to a long line in 2012.
+Weighted least squares estimates the relationship between 2012 precinct closing delay and future turnout at the precinct level.32 Using variables available in the voter files, I control for the gender balance, racial composition, average age, party registration, and 2010 turnout rate of each precinct.
+Table 5 presents the results for three regressions.33 The first two columns test whether the end-of-day lines in 2012 were predictive of turnout rates in the November 2014 general election and the August 2014 statewide primary election.
+The third column is a placebo test for whether 2012 lines were correlated with November 2008